Beyond Community Notes: A Framework for Understanding and Building Crowdsourced Context Systems for Social Media: Introduction

 \section{Introduction}

-Social media platforms play an important role as sites of entertainment~\cite{herderDigitalJunkfoodSocial2024}, news consumption~\cite{chouakiWhatNewsPeople2024a}, and interpersonal connection~\cite{preeceEmpathicCommunitiesBalancing1999}.
-At the same time, these platforms must contend with problems stemming from harmful user-uploaded content, which can take the form of abuse, spam, or misinformation~\cite{scheuermanFrameworkSeverityHarmful2021}.
-Specifically, platforms have tried various forms of content moderation~\cite{grimmelmann2015virtues,lampeSlashdotBurnDistributed2004,jhaverHumanMachineCollaborationContent2019} to deal with misinformation, including centralized fact-checking efforts to label or remove it~\cite{gillespieCustodiansInternetPlatforms2018}, as well as distributed approaches where users are empowered to tackle these challenges themselves~\cite{seeringReconsideringSelfModerationRole2020}.
-While these approaches have had some success, they have also evoked backlash and accusations of bias from both users and lawmakers, particularly on the political right~\cite{jiangReasoningPoliticalBias2020,johnsonFactsAllegationsPolitical2023}.
-Recently, a new approach has emerged: beginning with X/Twitter, major social media platforms are increasingly introducing systems that crowdsource ``helpful context'' to display alongside potentially problematic posts~\cite{IntroducingBirdwatchCommunitybaseda} (e.g. Figure \ref{fig:screenshots}).
-These systems, which we term \textit{Crowdsourced Context Systems} (CCS), have seen growing adoption and impact, with some of the world's largest platforms, including Meta (Facebook, Instagram, and Threads), TikTok, and YouTube all recently launching their own implementations.
-Meta has gone one step further, announcing that their CCS will replace their fact-checking program in the U.S.~\cite{heatheraMoreSpeechFewer2025}.
+Social media platforms are important sites of entertainment~\cite{herderDigitalJunkfoodSocial2024}, news consumption~\cite{chouakiWhatNewsPeople2024a}, and interpersonal connection~\cite{preeceEmpathicCommunitiesBalancing1999}.
+However, these platforms must contend with harmful user-uploaded content, including abuse, spam, and misinformation~\cite{scheuermanFrameworkSeverityHarmful2021}.
+To address misinformation, platforms have tried various content moderation approaches~\cite{grimmelmann2015virtues,lampeSlashdotBurnDistributed2004,jhaverHumanMachineCollaborationContent2019}, from using professional fact-checkers to label or remove false content~\cite{gillespieCustodiansInternetPlatforms2018} to empowering user communities to moderate themselves~\cite{seeringReconsideringSelfModerationRole2020}.
+While professional fact-checking has been somewhat successful, it has also evoked backlash and accusations of bias from users and lawmakers, particularly on the political right~\cite{jiangReasoningPoliticalBias2020,johnsonFactsAllegationsPolitical2023}.
+Recently, a new approach has emerged: beginning with X/Twitter~\cite{IntroducingBirdwatchCommunitybaseda}, major platforms are increasingly introducing systems that crowdsource ``helpful context'' from users to display alongside potentially problematic posts (see examples in Figure \ref{fig:screenshots}).
+These systems, which we term \textit{Crowdsourced Context Systems} (CCS), have seen growing adoption, with some of the world's largest platforms---including Meta (Facebook, Instagram, and Threads), TikTok, and YouTube---all recently launching implementations.
+Meta demonstrated the importance of these systems when they announced in January 2025 that their CCS would replace their U.S. fact-checking program~\cite{heatheraMoreSpeechFewer2025}.